SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

    (jupyter . t)))
 ```

-That adds Org source blocks with names like `jupyter-LANG`, e.g. `jupyter-python`.
+Now, you should be able to use source blocks with names like `jupyter-LANG`, e.g. `jupyter-python`.
 To use just `LANG` src blocks, call the following function after `org-babel-do-load-languages`:

 ```emacs-lisp
 (org-babel-jupyter-override-src-block "python")